kendaleiv/kendaleiv.github.io/_posts/2020-02-02-quickstart-for-creating-a-library-using-the-dotnet-core-cli.md

 ---
 layout: post
-title: Quickstart for Creating a Library Using the .NET Core CLI
+title: Quickstart for Creating a Library Using the .NET CLI
-tags: dotnet dotnetcore
+tags: dotnet
 ---

-The .NET Core CLI enables quickly scaffolding a new library.
+The .NET CLI enables quickly scaffolding a new library.
 Here's a quickstart of commands to use, substituting `My.Sample.Project` for your own new project:

 ```
 dotnet new --update-apply